strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ```

 :::tip
-You can use `heroku create custom-project-name`, to have Heroku create a `custom-project-name.heroku.com` URL.
-Otherwise, Heroku will automatically generate a random project name (and URL) for you.
+The command `heroku create custom-project-name`, creates the `custom-project-name.heroku.com` URL.
+Otherwise, Heroku will automatically generate a random project name (and URL).
 :::

-If you have a Heroku project app already created, you can use the following command to initialize your local project folder:
+To initialize a local project folder with an existing Heroku project use the following command:

 ```bash
 # path: ./my-project/
 heroku git:remote -a your-heroku-app-name
 ```

-Your local development environment is now set-up and configured to work with Heroku.
+The local development environment is now set-up and configured to work with Heroku.

 ### Create a Heroku database

-The following command creates and connects a PostgreSQL database with your project.
+The following command creates and connects a PostgreSQL database with the Heroku project.
 Consult the[ Heroku documentation](https://devcenter.heroku.com/articles/heroku-postgresql) for database plan names and costs.

 ```bash
 #Path: ./my-project/
 heroku addons:create heroku-postgresql:<PLAN_NAME>
 ```

-You can retrieve the database credentials, which are stored as a string, with the config variable name `DATABASE_URL` by running the following command in your terminal:
+The database credentials are stored as a `string` with the config variable name `DATABASE_URL`.
+The database credentials can be retrieved using the following command in the terminal:

 ```bash
 # path: ./my-project/